-(4) Single Ship / Fleet Movement Mode
+(4) Single Ship / Fleet Mode [F KEY]

 Single Mode allows current ship to move and then attack.

-Fleet Mode moves all remaining ships using the current Telegraph and Rudder settings (no Special Action applied to other ships).
+Fleet Mode moves all remaining ships using the current Telegraph and Rudder settings (dive or surface special action only applied to current ship).
 Fleet Mode can quickly close distances or move merchant convoys.

 Fleet Mode skips the Attack Phase of all ships moved as a group.